-3. The SSC sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): [] State Compensatory Education Advisory Committee 0.00 Signature [] English Learner Advisory Committee Signature [] Special Education Advisory Committee Signature [] Gifted and Talented Education Program Advisory Committee [] District/School Liaison Team fo Signature 1.
-11. Sistery series i Edison Team for series sin riegium improvement Signature [] Compensatory Education Advisory Committee Signature [] Departmental Advisory Commi ttee (secondary) [] Other committees established by the school or district (list): 38.44.10 to Value tradition and value and val Signature 4.
+3. The SSC sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): [] State Compensatory Education Advisory Committee 0.00 Signature [] English Learner Advisory Committee Signature [] Special Education Advisory Committee Signature [] Gifted and Talented Education Program Advisory Committee [] District/School Liaison Team for schools in Program Improvement Signature L U Sistered series Educatives series in 110g-annunprovenient Signature [] Compensatory Education Advisory Committee Signature [] Departmental Advisory Commi ttee (secondary) [] Other committees established by the school or district (list): 38.44.10 to Value frait and a state of the State of t Signature 4.
 The SSC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plans 5.
 This SPSA is based on a thorough analysis of student academic performance.
 The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance.
 6. This SPSA was adopted by the SSC at a public meeting on .
-Attested: Michelle Estrada Typed Name of School Principal Signature of School Principal Date Tony McGuyer Typed Name of SSC Chairperson ed Name of SSC Chairperson Signature of SSC Chairperson Date
+Attested: Michelle Estrada Typed Name of School Principal Signature of School Principal Date Tony McGuyer Typed Name of SSC Chairperson Signature of SSC Chairperson Date